Magpiny/wanjplayer/README.md

 I did this version to make it easy to port to windows as gstreamer does not work on windows.

 NOTE: There are two versions of this app;
-The first version in dev branch uses
+The first version in dev branch uses platform specific media files handlers while the second version uses libvlcpp library to handle media files in all platforms.

 ## Dependencies
 1. wxWidgets 3.2.6